kervyntan/leave-management/README.md

 ✅Apply leave for the staff that communicates via the Google Calendar API to log the events to the calendar

 ✅Add a staff member seamlessly

+✅Check when during the month did a staff take leave as well as how many days they have taken.